Will a Dehumidifier Help With A Flooded Basement?

 As perturbing as it is, standing water and basement flooding, like what is pictured here, will jolt you out of your comfort zone.

 Whatever the cause – burst pipes, torrential rains, or subsurface water – the aftermath should make you rethink how you approach basement waterproofing.
 This includes the use of dehumidifiers.

-And speaking of dehumidifiers, are they useful in flooded basements in Cleveland, OH?
-You may not see the sense of using them when your primary concern is to eject water.
-Wait till humidity levels go through the roof, and you’ll appreciate the role these devices play.
+Will a dehumidifier help with water and flooding in your basement?
+Since dehumidifiers don’t actively remove water, you may not see the sense of using them when your primary concern is to eject water.
+But when humidity levels go through the roof, you’ll appreciate the role these devices play.

-When the basement floods, the first thing you should do is remove the water.
-A wet vac and sump pump will come to the rescue here.
-You can buy or rent them.
-If the water levels are higher than five feet, it’s best to call a professional.
+When the basement floods, the first essential step is to remove the water.
+A wet vac and sump pump will come to the rescue here, and you can buy or rent them.
+If the water levels are higher than five feet, it’s best to call a professional like a restoration company.

 Sump pumps are installed in the lowest part of the basement, and they work by moving water out of the home.
 Without these devices and interior drainage in place, water can seep through the ground and get into your home.
 Soak up the residue with a sponge or cloth once you eject water.

 Moisture is Still An Issue Post-Flood

 Just because you’ve dried up the floor doesn’t mean your basement is completely free of moisture.
 The truth is moisture is lurking in the air above, and problems will occur if there is minimal air movement and insufficient dehumidification.

 High humidity levels can foster mold growth and other undesirable effects.
 Any further delay and the water-damaged structure can suffer secondary damage, especially if dehumidification is curtailed or limited.